agrosner/DBFlow/README.md

 This library is based on [Active Android](https://github.com/pardom/ActiveAndroid), [Schematic](https://github.com/SimonVT/schematic), [Ollie](https://github.com/pardom/ollie/), and [Sprinkles](https://github.com/emilsjolander/sprinkles), but takes the **best** of each while offering much more functionality and extensibility.

+What sets this library apart:
+  1. **Every** feature has been unit tested to ensure functionality.
+  2. Built on maximum performance using **annotation processing**
+  3. Powerful and fluid SQL-wrapping statements
+  4. Triggers, Views, Indexes, and many more SQLite features.
-What sets this library apart: **every** feature has been unit tested to ensure functionality, baked in support for **multiple** databases seamlessly, powerful and fluid builder logic in expressing SQL statements, **annotation processing** to enable blistering speed, ```ModelContainer``` classes that enable direct to database parsing for data such as JSON, and rich interface classes that enable powerful flexibility.
+  5. Baked-in support for **multiple** databases seamlessly
+  6. ```ModelContainer``` classes that enable direct to database parsing for data such as JSON
+  7. Rich interface classes that enable powerful flexibility.
+  8. ```ContentProvider``` generation using annotations

 ## Changelog